starvagrant/toh/toh.markdown/older_than_words.md

 "Well it was only natural.
 Our lives were in danger.
 What kind of man would I be if I abandoned her?"

 "Right.
 Of course." she replied.
 She was a bit scared to add anything else.
 She didn't know what to make of Creed at the moment.
 He was in his thirties, single, never married.
-An obscure intellectual in some American province with which she wasn't familar.
+An obscure intellectual in some American province with which she wasn't familiar.
 All this suggested, based on her long experience of dealing with technical men, that he was horrible with women.
 So why now did she feel this pull?
 This electricity that reminded of an impending checkmate?

 She tried to eat her dinner.
 But it was difficult to look away from him.
 She had been given that Blood of Apollo that she was certain both Creed and her daughter had been given.
 He seemed almost to anticipate the content of her vision, the fatal choice she had been offered.
 He was never to be able to have guessed the contents of her hallucination, what choice she had made.
 Did he guess it?